tgrabiec/s-shape/README.md

-This is a simple GUI program which simulates block utilization distribution with random item eviction.
+This is a simple GUI program which calculates block utilization distribution with random item eviction.

 To build and run execute: